sdet-ro/Protractor-Internet-Explorer-Demo/readme.md

-Working example for Protractor with Internet Explorer In order to run the project run in terminal:
+#Working example for Protractor with Internet Explorer

+In order to run Protractor project run in terminal:

+(NOTE:) This project uses gulp, so everything works more smoothly.

 `npm test`